explodinglabs/jsonrpcserver/README.rst

         except TypeError as e:
             raise exceptions.InvalidParams(str(e))

-The underlying messages being transferred are logged to the INFO log level.
+The underlying messages are logged to the INFO log level.
 To see them, set the logging level to INFO:

 .. sourcecode:: python